How To Mirror an Android Phone With the Amazon Firestick TV

 2. Install the AllCast App on Your Android Device

 Search the Play Store for the AllCast app and install it on your device.
-It’s a freemium app with limited functions, but you can always pay for more features.

 3. Choose the Media You Want to Mirror